riceissa/open-phil-predictions/predictions.md

 https://predictionbook.com/predictions/185224 "“PredictionBook: On 2018-08-29, the Center for Human-Compatible AI will be spending at least $2 million a year, and will be considered by one or more of Open Philanthropy Project's relevant technical advisors to have a reasonably good reputation in the fie”.
 Retrieved August 29, 2017."

 http://www.openphilanthropy.org/focus/us-policy/criminal-justice-reform/impact-justice-restorative-justice-project

 http://www.openphilanthropy.org/focus/us-policy/criminal-justice-reform/ordinary-peoples-society-general-support

+https://predictionbook.com/predictions/185225 "“PredictionBook: By September 2016, the Prodigal Child Project will have made enough progress for more than 75 pastors to show significant support for incarceration reform (through, e.g., attending rallies, writing op-eds, giving sermons, or other actions)”.
+Retrieved August 29, 2017."

+https://predictionbook.com/predictions/185226 "“PredictionBook: Pastor Kenneth Glasgow’s pastor network will play an influential role in the upcoming legislative sessions (for some definition of “influential” that Open Philanthropy Project is comfortable with in retrospect)”.
+Retrieved August 29, 2017."

 http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/CIWF-USA-general-support
 http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/grants-support-farm-animal-welfare-work-china
 http://www.openphilanthropy.org/giving/grants/80000-hours-general-support